paulinamoskwa/Hello-Docker/README.md

 ```

 ## Docker Extras
-Once we are done with everything, we should stop the container from running.
+Once we are done with everything, we should stop the container from running.<br>
 It is possible to do it from Docker Desktop:
 <p align="center">
 <img src='./media/docker_03.png' width='800'/>